iGeNeTeL/RE7/README.md

 - **Text Color:**  Customize the text color for enhanced visibility and a more personalized experience.

-- **Rainbow Text Mode:** At startup, you'll be asked if you want to enable it.
-If activated, the text color will cycle and change continuously.
+- **Rainbow Text Mode:** When It Enabled the text color will cycle and change continuously.

 ![Features](https://github.com/iGeNeTeL/RE7/blob/main/Images/Features.jpg)